pforret/jekyll.forret.com/_posts/2005/2005-10-23-wealthy-belgian-bloggers-the-blog-dollars-top-60.md

     In short: [WeblogsInc got sold to AOL](http://today.reuters.com/business/newsArticle.aspx?storyID=nN06182182) for something between $25 MIO and $40 MIO.
 When Tristan Louis calculated the # of links to WeblogsInc blogs in Technorati, he could thus come up with a $value/link.

   * Only data from Technorati => only links between blogs have value.
-If I&#8217;m not mistaken, only &#8216;recent&#8217; links count, which are the ones in the last 6 months.
+If I'm not mistaken, only &#8216;recent' links count, which are the ones in the last 6 months.
   * Where did I get a list of blog URLs to check?
-I used my own [Belgian Top 30 v4](http://blog.forret.com/blog/2005/02/popular-belgian-blogs-version-4.html), the attendee list of the [Brussels Bloggers Dinner](http://blog.forret.com/blog/2005/09/brussels-bloggers-meeting-on-oct-7.html) Bart and I organized, the blogs on [blogium.be](http://www.blogium.be), links from blogrolls, and blogs I know.
-Even if it&#8217;s a pet topic of mine to keep an eye on the Belgian Blogosphere, the list is by no means complete.
+I used my own [Belgian Top 30 v4](/blog/2005/02/popular-belgian-blogs-version-4.html), the attendee list of the [Brussels Bloggers Dinner](/blog/2005/09/brussels-bloggers-meeting-on-oct-7.html) Bart and I organized, the blogs on [blogium.be](http://www.blogium.be), links from blogrolls, and blogs I know.
+Even if it's a pet topic of mine to keep an eye on the Belgian Blogosphere, the list is by no means complete.
 For additions, check the feedback possibility under the list!
-  * I&#8217;ve listed 60 Belgian blogs that had a value > $0.
+  * I've listed 60 Belgian blogs that had a value > $0.
 I actually checked around 100 blogs.
   * I only checked 15 FR blogs, and most of them had a value = $0.
 So any new suggestions there are welcome!
   * Any system that lists my own blog in the top 10 must be REALLY accurate 🙂